vertica/vertica-containers/README.md

 ## [Kafka Scheduler](vertica-kafka-scheduler)

 This is a container for [the Vertica Kafka Scheduler](https://hub.docker.com/repository/docker/vertica/kafka-scheduler) on Docker Hub.
-The Kafka Scheduler is a stanalone java app that automatically consumes data from one or more Kafka topics, and loads structured data into Vertica.
+The Kafka Scheduler is a standalone java app that automatically consumes data from one or more Kafka topics, and loads structured data into Vertica.
 Automatically loading streaming data has a number of advantages over manually using COPY:

-The streamed data automatically appears in your database.
+* The streamed data automatically appears in your database.
 The frequency with which new data appears in your database is governed by the scheduler's frame duration.
-The scheduler provides an exactly-once consumption process.
+* The scheduler provides an exactly-once consumption process.
 The schedulers manage offsets for you so that each message sent by Kafka is consumed once.
-You can configure backup schedulers to provide high-availability.
+* You can configure backup schedulers to provide high-availability.
 Should the primary scheduler fail for some reason, the backup scheduler automatically takes over loading data.